AP963R/Akshay-Parmar-Portfolio/README.md

-Welcome to my personal portfolio.
+Welcome to my React Personal Portfolio.
 I hope you enjoyed the site as much as I did making it!